-- 1. I suggest you do this in groups - 2.
-Identify five common diseases in your community and describe how to prevent them. - 3.
+- 2. Work with three friends to find five common diseases five common diseases in your community and describe how to prevent them. - 3.
 Is the disease infectious or non-infectious? - 4.
 Use the information gathered to complete the table below